canonical/tdx/.github/ISSUE_TEMPLATE/support.md

 ---
 name: Support Request
-about: Support request or question relating to Intel Device Plugins for Kubernetes
+about: Support request or question relating to TDX on Ubuntu

 ---